-Star Student Scholarship This scholarship is for the STAR student from a higl school in Mississippi.
-Students must enroll the fall se mester following high school graduation and maintain at least 15 credit hours each semester.
+Star Student Scholarship This scholarship is for the STAR student from a high school in Mississippi.
+Students must enroll the fall se- mester following high school graduation and maintain at least 15 credit hours each semester.
 Students must have a high school GPA of 3.0 or higher.
-The award i for \$300/semester for 4 semesters and is stackable Students must maintain a 2.5 GPA each semester.
-Th scholarship cannot be regained if lost.
-(Star students ar determined by each high school as part of the Mississipp Economic Council's recognition program.)
+The award is for \$300/semester for 4 semesters and is stackable.
+Students must maintain a 2.5 GPA each semester.
+The scholarship cannot be regained if lost.
+(Star students are determined by each high school as part of the Mississippi Economic Council's recognition program.)
 Eagle Scout/ Girl Scout One-half tuition scholarship.
 First-time freshmen who are residents of Mississippi are eligible if they meet all MCC admissions requirements and provide documenta- tion verifying their Eagle Scout/Gold Award.
 Lauderdale County graduates will receive this money in addition to their Tuition Guarantee funds.
 Students must remain enrolled in a minimum of 15 credit hours and maintain a 2.0 GPA to receive the scholarship for four consecutive semesters.
 Award will be made after the first day of class.
 Leadership Scholarship Leadership in high school (\$200/semester); MS resident: 2.0 GPA and enroll in a minimum of 15 credit hours.
 Non- traditional Scholarships Student must be a Mississippi resident and 23 years of age or older.
 If student has prior course history, he/she must have a least a 2.0 MCC GPA.
 Student must enroll in a minimum of 15 credit hours and maintain 15 credit hours each semester and must not have attended MCC within the past academic year.
 Student must apply for federal and state financial aid.
 This award is for up to the cost of full-tuition for one year and will be coordinated with all other financial aid.
 Students must maintain a 2.0 GPA each semester.
 All awards are based on availability of funds and are made on a first come, first served basis.
-Part-time Scholarship
+Part-time Scholarship Student must be a Mississippi resident and enrolled in less than 12 credit hours.
+If student has prior course his- tory, he/she must have at least a 2.00 MCC GPA.
+Student must apply for federal financial aid.
+The award is for up to the cost of half-tuition for one semester and will be coordinated with other financial aid.
+Student must maintain a 2.0 GPA each semester.
+All awards are based on availability of funds and are made on a first-come, first served basis.
+Student must reapply each semester for this scholarship.